wesbasinger/bottleboys/intro_to_command_line/README.md

 > For readers at home: this chapter is covered in the [Your new friend: Command Line](https://www.youtube.com/watch?v=jvZLWhkzX-8) video.

+> Please note, if you are using CodeAnywhere as your platform, then the SSH terminal is where you will run your commands.
+You should follow the Mac Linux directions.

 It's exciting, right?!
 You'll write your first line of code in just a few minutes! :)

 __Let us introduce you to your first new friend: the command line!__